Want to launch an online store with WordPress in 2026? You’re in the right place.

 Once you add a method, you can enter its cost.

-However, the built-in shipping feature doesn’t let you change the cost based on the weight/dimensions of a package, which is why you’ll probably want either a table-rate shipping plugin or a real-time rates plugin.
+However, the built-in shipping feature doesn’t let you change the cost based on the weight or dimensions of a package, which is why you’ll probably want either a table-rate shipping plugin or a real-time rates plugin.

 You can also consider a full order fulfillment service such as ShipStation or TrackShip.